born2scan/born2scan.github.io/_posts/2023-04-27-AngstromCTF.md

 to_integer(_list@1) -> _list@1.
 ```

-Althought I've never seen earlang code we see that there is a suspicious line where there is an operation made with `num@1` wich I guess is part of the input:
+Althought I've never seen erlang code we see that there is a suspicious line where there is an operation made with `num@1` wich I guess is part of the input:

 ```erlang
     (_num@1 + 5) * 9 - 1 == 971;